About CBQ Contact Us mail Join Our Slack forum

 2.3.2.2.
 Verbatim (V)

-The QM judges responses to queries of the verbatim quizzer-selected subtype correct should the responses contain all words of the reply and any words of the prompt the QM did not at least partially speak.
+If the quizzer calls for the “verbatim” or “word perfect” subtype, the QM judges responses correct should the responses contain all words of the reply and any words of the prompt the QM did not at least partially speak.
 The quizzer must provide all words required of the response verbatim in order from the text without any additional words.

 The quizzer does not necessarily need to recite the text from beginning to end.
 The QM counts correct a verbatim response that starts in the middle of the verse, continues through the end, then continues from the beginning of the verse until the start point.
 The QM also counts correct a quizzer who includes a non-verbatim word or phrase but corrects it by repeating the surrounding verbatim words whilst excluding the non-verbatim content.
+The QM also counts correct a quizzer who corrects an incorrect single word or phrase without surrounding words.
+Any incorrect recitation of a previously correct recitation must be corrected prior to being counted correct.

 2.3.2.3.
-Open-Book (O)
+Open Book (O)

-If the quizzer calls for an “open-book” subtype, the quizzer may then open and consult any paper-based references brought with them to their chair.
-The QM judges responses to open-book queries as if they were synonymous, without reference.
+If the quizzer calls for an “open book” subtype, the quizzer may then open and consult any paper-based references brought with them to their chair.
+The QM judges responses to open book queries as if they were synonymous, without reference.

-Quote base subtype queries are ineligible for the open-book quizzer-selected subtype.
+Quote base subtype queries are ineligible for the open book quizzer-selected subtype.

-Should the quizzer open or consult any paper-based references without first calling “open-book” or when responding to a Quote base subtype query, the QM will rule the quizzer in error.
+Should the quizzer open or consult any paper-based references without first calling “open book” or when responding to a Quote base subtype query, the QM will rule the quizzer in error.

 2.3.2.4.
 With Reference (R)